Niuafoʻou (Tonga) 1993 "Evolution of the Earth (IV)"

 Notes:

-[1] Monochrome Proofs were done on thin card and in black and white by Walsall Security Printers of London UK and were used to check the design.
+[1] The Monochrome Proofs were done on thin cards and in black and white by Walsall Security Printers of London UK, and were used to check the design.
+The perforations on the proof are only simulated.

-The monochrome proofs were, usually, produced in amounts of 20, then sent to Tonga for the officials to check.
+The monochrome proofs were produced, in amounts of 20, after the Cromalin one, then sent to Tonga for the officials to check.
 When accepted, they were sent to stamp magazines to illustrate the upcoming new issues.

 [2] The "SPECIMEN" overprint in black was the normal specimen overprint done for most sets of Tonga from 1981 to 1997.

-• Many thanks to Mr. Greg Jorgensen from Australia, who sells philatelic materials from archive of Walsall Security Printers on the Internet under the nickname tonga2, for explanations about their printing process.
+• Many thanks to Mr. Greg Jorgensen from Australia, who sells philatelic materials from the archive of Walsall Security Printers on the Internet under the moniker tonga2, for explanations about their printing process.

 <prev back to index next>